Read the Science Fiction Thriller

 Lets start with some basics.
 Dramatica sees there being two types of characters in every story (and a prize in every box!).
 The first type contains the Objective Characters such as the Protagonist, Antagonist, Sidekick, or Guardian, who are defined by their dramatic functions.

 There are two Subjective Characters, and unlike their Objective relatives who represent functions, the Subjective Characters represent points of view.
-These characters are the Main Character and the Obstacle Character.
+These characters are the Main Character and the Influence Character.
 The Main Character represents the audience position in the story.
-The Obstacle Character represents the point of view, ideology, or belief system opposite that of the Main Character.
+The Influence Character represents the point of view, ideology, or belief system opposite that of the Main Character.

 The Objective Characters represent the "headline" in the story and the Subjective Characters represent the "heartline."
 Often, the character who is the Protagonist is also given the Main Character job as well.
 This creates the archetypal "hero" who drives the story forward, but who also represents the audience position in the story.
 Of course, the Main Character (audience position) might be with ANY of the Objective Characters, not just the Protagonist.
 For example, in most of the James Bond films, Bond is actually the Antagonist and Main Character because although he represents the audience position, he is also called into play AFTER the real Protagonist (the villain) has made his first move to achieve a goal (of world conquest.)
 It is Bond's functional role as Antagonist to try and stop it!

-Not quite as often, the Antagonist is given the extra job of also being the Obstacle Character.
+Not quite as often, the Antagonist is given the extra job of also being the Influence Character as well.
 In such a case, not only does the Antagonist try to stop the Protagonist, but he (or she) also tries to change the belief system of the Main Character, whether the Main Character is the Protagonist or another of the Objective Characters by function.

-The worst thing you can do is to make the Protagonist the Main Character and the Antagonist the Obstacle Character.
+The worst thing you can do is to make the Protagonist the Main Character and the Antagonist the Influence Character in the same story.
 Why?
-Because then the two "players" in the story are not only diametrically opposed in function regarding the story goal, but are also diametrically opposed in belief system.
-As a result, it is difficult for the audience to figure out which of the two throughlines them is being developed at any given moment, and the clarity of the story’s message is muddied and its power diminished.
+Because then the two "players" in the story are not only diametrically opposed in function regarding the story goal, but are also diametrically opposed in belief systems.
+As a result, it is difficult for the audience to figure out which of the two arguments between them is being developed at any given moment, and the clarity of the story’s message is muddied and its power diminished.

-One way of avoiding this problem absolutely is to split up the arguments by assigning the Main Character and Protagonist functions to one character and split the Antagonist/Obstacle Character functions into two separate characters, or vice versa.
+One way of avoiding this problem absolutely is to split up the arguments by assigning the Main Character and Protagonist functions to one character and split the Antagonist/Influence Character functions into two separate characters.

-And this brings us to the Dramatic Triangle and how it is used to create a sound Love Interest relationship.
+And this brings us at last to the Dramatic Triangle and how it is used to create a sound Love Interest relationship.